-Currently Participating Applicants (Re-credentialing)
+D. Currently Participating Applicants (Recredentialing)

-- 1. Submission of complete re-credentialing application and required attachments that must not contain intentional misrepresentations; - 2.
-Re-credentialing application signed date 180 calendar days of the date of submission to the CC for a vote; - 3.
-Must not be currently federally sanctioned, debarred or excluded from participation in any of the following programs; Medicare, Medicaid or FEHBP.
-If, once a practitioner participates in Healthy Blue's Plan programs or provider Networks, federal sanction, debarment or exclusion from the Medicare, Medicaid or FEHBP programs occurs, at the time of identification, the practitioner will become immediately ineligible for participation in the applicable government programs or provider Networks as well as Healthy Blue's other credentialed provider Networks. - 4.
-Current, valid, unrestricted, unencumbered, unprobated license to practice in each state in which the practitioner provides care to Members;
+- 1. Submission of complete recredentialing application and required attachments that must not contain intentional misrepresentations or omissions; - 2.
+Recredentialing application signed date within 180 calendar days of the date of submission to the CC for a vote; - 3.
+Must not be currently federally sanctioned, debarred or excluded from participation in any of the following programs, Medicare, Medicaid or FEHBP.
+If, once a Practitioner participates in the Healthy Blue programs or provider network(s), federal sanction, debarment or exclusion from the Medicare, Medicaid or FEHBP programs occurs, at the time of identification, the Practitioner will become immediately ineligible for participation in the applicable government programs or provider network(s) as well as the other Healthy Blue credentialed provider network(s). - 4.
+Current, valid, unrestricted, unencumbered, un-probated license to practice in each state in which the practitioner provides care to Members; - 5.
+No new history of licensing board reprimand since prior credentialing review; - 6.
+No current federal sanction and no new (since prior credentialing review) history of federal sanctions (per SAM, OIG and OPM Reports or on NPDB report): - 7.
+Current DEA/CDS registration and/or state controlled substance certification without new (since prior credentialing review) history of or current restrictions; - 8.
+No current hospital membership or privilege restrictions and no new (since prior credentialing review) history of hospital membership or privilege restrictions; OR for practitioners in a specialty defined as requiring hospital privileges who practice solely in the outpatient setting there exists a defined referral relationship with a network practitioner of

-- 5. No new history of licensing board reprimand since prior credentialing review; - 6.
-No current federal sanction and no new (since prior credentialing review) history of federal sanctions (per SAM, OIG and OPM Reports or on NPDB report); - 7.
-Current DEA/CDS registration and/or state-controlled substance certification without new (since prior credentialing review) history of or current restrictions; - 8.
-No current hospital membership or privilege restrictions and no new (since prior credentialing review) history of hospital membership or privilege restrictions; or for practitioners in a specialty defined as requiring hospital privileges who practice solely in the outpatient setting there exists a defined referral relationship with a Network practitioner of similar specialty at a Network HDO who provides inpatient care to Members needing hospitalization; - 9.
-No new (since previous credentialing review) history of or current use of illegal drugs or substance use disorder; - 10.
+- similar specialty at a network HDO who provides inpatient care to Members needing hospitalization; - 9.
+No new (since previous credentialing review) history of or current use of illegal drugs or alcoholism; - 10.
 No impairment or other condition which would negatively impact the ability to perform the essential functions in their professional field; - 11.
 No new (since previous credentialing review) history of criminal/felony convictions, including a plea of no contest; - 12.
 Malpractice case history reviewed since the last CC review.
 If no new cases are identified since last review, malpractice history will be reviewed as meeting criteria.
-If new malpractice history is present, then a minimum of last five years of malpractice history is evaluated and criteria consistent with initial credentialing is used. - 13.
-No new (since previous credentialing review) involuntary terminations from an HMO or PPO; - 14.
+If new malpractice history is present, then a minimum of last five (5) years of malpractice history is evaluated and criteria consistent with initial credentialing is used. - 13.
+No new (since previous credentialing review) involuntary terminations from an HMO or PPO: - 14.
 No new (since previous credentialing review) "yes" answers on attestation/disclosure questions with exceptions of the following: - a.
 Voluntary resignation from a hospital or organization related to practice relocation or facility utilization; - b.
 Voluntary surrender of state license related to relocation or nonuse of said license; - c.
 An NPDB report of a malpractice settlement or any report of a malpractice settlement that does not meet the threshold criteria; - d.
 Nonrenewal of malpractice coverage or change in malpractice carrier related to changes in the carrier's business practices (no longer offering coverage in a state or no longer in business); - e.
-Previous failure of a certification exam by a practitioner who is currently board certified or who remains in the five-year post residency training window; - f.
+Previous failure of a certification exam by a practitioner who is currently board certified or who remains in the five year post residency training window; - f.
 Actions taken by a hospital against a practitioner's privileges related solely to the failure to complete medical records in a timely fashion; - g.
 History of a licensing board, hospital or other professional entity investigation that was closed without any action or sanction. - 15.
-No quality improvement data or other performance data including complaints above the set threshold. - 16.
-Re-credentialed at least every three years to assess the practitioner's continued compliance with Healthy Blue standards.
+No QI data or other performance data including complaints above the set threshold. - 16.
+Recredentialed at least every three (3) years to assess the practitioner's continued compliance with Healthy Blue standards.